-The Calvin College payroll office handles payment for time worked for all faculty, staff, and student employees, and manages the withholding of federal, state, and local taxes, garnishments, and other payroll deductions.
+The Calvin University payroll office handles payment for time worked for all faculty, staff, and student employees, and manages the withholding of federal, state, and local taxes, garnishments, and other payroll deductions.

 PLEASE NOTE: The government mandates that upon employment, all employees provide documentation to prove identity.
 No photocopies or photographs will be accepted.
 Please review the list of I-9 acceptable documents that you must present when turning in your tax packet to the Payroll Office.
 Employees may not begin their employment until these have been presented and a completed I-9 form is on file.